wavesplatform/waves-lessons/lessons/EN/A. Introduction/b. Getting To Know Web 3.0/lesson.md

 We also discussed digital signatures and how they affect user experience with Web3 services.

 The next topic will be an [introduction to the Waves platform]().
-Slowly you'll start receiving more practical material along with theory.
+Slowly you will start receiving more practical material along with theory.